MartinEesmaa/VVCEasy/README.md

 > [!NOTE]
 > Please note my first language is Estonian and not native to the English language.
 Some English words may be incorrect and incomprehensible.

-GitLab mirror is available for alternative purposes or anything:
+Experimental GitLab mirror is available for alternative purposes or anything:

 https://gitlab.com/MartinEesmaa/VVCEasy